Senior Thesis Registration and Submission for Non-Science Majors

 - The final step in completing your thesis submission is uploading the document to Scholarship @ Claremont in the Claremont Colleges Digital Library.
 Follow the procedures found in the Upload Instructions for Senior Thesis to Scholarship @ Claremont link on the Registrar’s web page.
 Print the upload confirmation emailed to you after you’ve uploaded your thesis.
 This confirmation notification must be submitted with your bound thesis copies to the Registrar’s Office at time of submission.

-- Students seeking an exemption to the upload or to delay the upload shall complete and submit to the Registrar’s Office a Thesis Upload Exemption form or Thesis Embargo form along with an electronic copy of their thesis.
+- Students seeking an exception of the upload or to delay the upload will complete and submit to the Registrar’s Office a Thesis Upload Exception Request along with an electronic copy of their thesis by the submission deadline.

-- Once your thesis is uploaded (or Exemption/Embargo request filed), your thesis may be graded by your readers.
+- Once your thesis is uploaded (or Upload Exception Request filed), your thesis may be graded by your readers.

 - See here to read Scripps College Policy for Digitized Theses.